raniaskhuzai/2008107010051_pertemuan_11_ANN/README.md

 1. Ensure Python and the required libraries (Pandas, TensorFlow, and Matplotlib) are installed.
 2. Clone the repository: `git clone https://github.com/raniaskhuzai/2008107010051_pertemuan_11_ANN.git`
-3. Navigate to the project directory: `cd Tugas 2 ANN`
+3. Navigate to the project directory: `cd 2008107010051_pertemuan_11_ANN`
+4. Install the required packages using pip: 'pip install -r requirements.txt'
-4. Launch Jupyter Notebook script: ``jupyter notebook``
+5. Launch Jupyter Notebook script: ``jupyter notebook``
-5. Run the `ANN.ipynb` from the notebook.
+6. Run the `ANN.ipynb` from the notebook.

 ## Results